 One of the most complex aspects of signing up to exchange currency is the portion where you have to prove your identify.
 Particularly for Americans, this is a major obstacle that you have to combat due to the Anti-Money Laundering Act and the Corrupt Foreign Practices Act.
 These two provisions place stringent requirements on the financial industry that force them to comply and be extra diligent, particularly when they deal with those who hold an United States passport.
-The important aspect to realize about this process is regardless of your nationality, you will likely not be making a currency transfer the same day that you register for MoneyCorp’s website.
+The important aspect to realize about this process is that if your nationality is American, you will likely not be making a currency transfer the same day that you register for MoneyCorp’s website.
+In the UK

 For MoneyCorp, their website was almost too secure!
 To start, look at their complicated method to answer a security question.
 Below in the picture, you will see my panel to enter the answer to my security question by numeric characters.

+With some US states and/or particular cases, you will need to be sending out documents.
 The trick with proving domicile is the need for a document that is not electronic to prove your physical address.
 This requirement is more complicated than one might think because of the provision of the Anti-Money Laundering Act that does not allow for electronic banking statements to be used to prove domicile due to the abundance of fraud in the marketplace.
-This is precisely why the consumer should not expect to complete a transfer the same day because there is an extensive security process to complete that takes on average 3-5 business days in addition to the days that it takes to actually complete a money transfer.
-Thus, it is best to allow yourself two complete weeks to be safe.
+This is precisely why the consumer should not expect to complete a transfer the same day if he undergoes such procedure, as there is an extensive security process to complete that takes on average 3-5 business days, but as I mentioned most clients do not have to undergo this at all and get approved online by the system.

 Anti-Money Laundering Act